Definition: cameras which work with infrared light

-Most infrared cameras have a two-dimensional image sensor which delivers digital data through some electronic interface, for example of USB, Camera Link or LAN type.
+Most infrared cameras have a two-dimensional image sensor (sometimes called a focal plane array) which delivers digital data through some electronic interface, for example of USB, Camera Link or LAN type.
 However, some special cameras have a line sensor, i.e., only a one-dimensional image sensor; those are often used for continuous imaging of moving items e.g. in production lines and in laser scanners.

 Infrared cameras may or may not be sensitive to visible and ultraviolet light.
 Often, they include an optical filter which transmits only infrared light, so that sensitivity to unwanted wavelengths is avoided.